Meet our next explorers

 The proposed swarms moved the useful part of the mission earlier

 The single-rover reference covered 33.0% of the map within the 2,000-step budget.
-The swarm policies all approached complete coverage, but the interesting difference was how quickly value arrived.
-ARES reached 80% coverage in 155.6 steps on average, a much earlier transition into useful map knowledge than the baselines.
+The swarm policies all moved close to complete coverage, so the more revealing question became when useful information arrived.
+ARES reached 80% coverage in 155.6 steps on average, which moved the run into meaningful map knowledge much earlier than the baselines.
 HERMES reached 95% coverage in 365.9 steps and produced the highest mean science score.

-The charts should be read as trajectories, not just final scores, a method that reaches 100% coverage eventually may still be operationally weaker if it spends too long in the uncertain early phase.
-On a real mission, early information matters: it helps the team route around hazards, choose which targets deserve attention and return science while the hardware is still healthy.
+The charts are worth reading as trajectories rather than scoreboards.
+A method that eventually reaches 100% coverage can still be operationally weak if it spends too long wandering through the uncertain early phase.
+In a real mission, early information helps route around hazards, choose which targets deserve attention and return science while the hardware is still healthy.

-This is the useful part of the mission moving earlier.
-The proposed swarms do not simply finish with a cleaner final number; they give the operator a larger and more scientifically meaningful picture while the simulated hardware is still young in the run.
-That matters because physical missions are not neutral about time.
-Dust, mechanical wear, thermal stress, localisation drift and battery degradation all make late science less certain than early science.
+That timing is the main result for me.
+The proposed swarms give the operator a larger and more scientifically meaningful picture while the simulated hardware is still fresh.
+Physical missions are not neutral about time, things like dust, mechanical wear, thermal stress, localisation drift and battery degradation all make late science less certain than early science.

 Greedy Nearest is a useful comparison because it collects science aggressively.
-It performs well on scientific return, but it pays for that behaviour with the slowest 95% coverage time and the highest message overhead among the swarm methods.
-ARES and HERMES are more balanced: they move quickly, keep relays in mind and still collect almost all available science.
+It performs well on scientific return, but pays for that behaviour with the slowest 95% coverage time and the highest message overhead among the swarm methods.
+ARES and HERMES are more balanced.
+They move quickly, keep relays in mind and still collect almost all available science.

 | Algorithm | C(2000) | T80 | T90 | T95 | Messages | Science |